ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 ## Why Python?

 * Python is a popular choice for introductory programming courses since it is easier to learn than C/C++ and Java.
 * Python is a largely supported language and is widely used in academia and industry.
-There is a large support for Python that comes with the language itself and 3rd party libraries you can use for many types of applications.
+* There is a lot of support for Python that comes with the language itself and 3rd party libraries other developers created that you can use for many types of applications.

 # What you need to learn to become a skilled beginning level programmer